idank/holykeebs-docs/guides/buyers-guide/index.md

 Adding a few [colored keycaps](https://holykeebs.com/products/mbk-dyed-low-profile-keycaps) is a great way to make your keyboard unique!
 :::

+### MX Switches

+We carry several keycap options for MX switches, listed from highest profile to lowest: XDA, DSA, JWA and Tai-Hao Thins.

 ### LEDs

 Adds per-key and underglow RGB LEDs to your keyboard.